Closely spaced co-rotating helical vortices: Long-wave instability: Stability of one vortex pair without central hub vortex

-Now consider the influence of the parameter $\beta$.
-Figure \ref{newfig:13}a presents the stability curves as we move from leapfrogging to sparsely braided wakes.
-As seen in figure \ref{newfig:13}a, growth rates fluctuate around a constant value, which can be explained since the effective separation distance between neighbouring vortices is modified only by a factor $\cos(\phi)$ due to relative orientation of the vortex pairs, where $\phi = 2\pi/q$ for $\beta=p/q$.
-As we increase $\beta$, anti-symmetric modes are observed over an wider range of wavenumbers, but $k_0$ varies little for the most unstable mode (figure \ref{newfig:13}b).
-From this point of view, the most noticeable change concerns the phase velocity $c_0$ which decreases for large $\beta$ (figure \ref{newfig:12}c).
-For leapfrogging wakes $c_0$ is close to 1 but decreases as the structure becomes braided, indicating that vortex elements move with an angular velocity smaller than $\Omega_R$.
+Figure \ref{newfig:12}a presents the stability curves as we move from leapfrogging to sparsely braided wakes ($1<\beta<10$).
+Modes $S_1$, $S_2$, and $A_1$, behave as in leapfrogging wakes.
+Some modes may act on the large-scale pattern and on the distance separating the vortex pair (see, for instance mode $S_1$ in figure \ref{newfig:13}a).
+For these modes, small oscillations in $\sigma^*(\beta)$ can be explained by a change in the effective distance between neighbouring vortices, which varies by a factor $d\cos(\phi)$ due to relative orientation of the vortex pairs, where $\phi = 2\pi/q$ for $\beta=p/q$.
+For $S_1$ and $S_2$, the unstable frequencies and leading wavenumbers are unchanged, while the wavenumber most amplified by $A_1$ displays some dependency on $\beta$.